xso4/vndb-mirror/data/api-kana.md

     included for convenience, you can of course also use the `olang` field to grab the main title.

+aliases
+:   Array of strings, list of aliases.

 olang
 :   String, language the VN has originally been written in.

+released
+:   Release date, possibly null.

+languages
+:   Array of strings, list of languages this VN is available in.
+Does not
+    include machine translations.

+platforms
+:   Array of strings, list of platforms for which this VN is available.

 image
 :   Object, can be null.